PDBeurope/SIFTS/README.md

 ## What is SIFTS?

-SIFTS provides residue-level mappings between PDB protein structures and UniProt sequences.
+SIFTS provides residue-level mappings between structures and sequences.
 This package automates the full pipeline:

-1. **Build** a reference UniProt sequence database (MMseqs2 or BLASTP)
+1. **Build** a reference sequence database (MMseqs2 or BLASTP)
-2. **Align** PDB entity sequences against it to identify the best UniProt match per chain (≥ 90% identity) according to the SIFTS scoring function
+2. **Align** structure sequences against it to identify the best match per chain (≥ 90% identity) according to the SIFTS scoring function
-3. **Generate** precise residue- and segment-level PDB-UNIPROT mappings via local alignment (FASTA36 `lalign36`)
+3. **Generate** precise residue- and segment-level structure-sequence mappings via local alignment (FASTA36 `lalign36`)
 4. **Store** results in a DuckDB database and per-entry CSV files
 5. **Export** mappings back into annotated mmCIF files